2nd trimester pregnancy: What to expect

 - Leg cramps.
 Leg cramps are common as pregnancy progresses, often striking at night.
 To prevent them, stretch your calf muscles before bed, stay physically active, and drink plenty of fluids.
 Choose shoes with comfort, support and utility in mind.
 If a leg cramp strikes, stretch the calf muscle on the affected side.
-A hot shower, warm bath, ice massage or muscle massage also might help.
+A hot shower, warm bath or ice massage also might help.

 - Vaginal discharge.
 You might notice a sticky, clear or white vaginal discharge.
 This is normal.
 Contact your health care provider if the discharge becomes strong smelling, unusual in color, or if it's accompanied by pain, soreness or itching in your vaginal area.
 This could indicate a vaginal infection.

 - Urinary tract infections.
-These infections are more common during pregnancy.
-Contact your health care provider if you have pain when you urinate or you have a fever or backache.
+These infections are common during pregnancy.
+Contact your health care provider if you have a strong urge to urinate that can't be delayed, sharp pain when you urinate, urine that is cloudy or has a strong smell or you have a fever or backache.
 Left untreated, urinary tract infections can become severe and result in a kidney infection.

 See more In-depth

-- Frequently asked questions.
-Pregnancy FAQ169.
+- Frequently asked questions: Pregnancy FAQ169.
 Skin conditions during pregnancy.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Skin-Conditions-During-Pregnancy.
-Accessed Feb.
-7, 2017.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Skin-Conditions-During-Pregnancy.
+Accessed Oct.
+21, 2019.

-- Frequently asked questions.
-Gynecologic problems FAQ050.
+- Frequently asked questions: Gynecologic problems FAQ050.
 Urinary tract infections (UTIs).
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Urinary-Tract-Infections-UTIs.
-Accessed Feb.
-7, 2017.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Urinary-Tract-Infections.
+Accessed Oct.
+21, 2019.

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ004.
+- Frequently asked questions: Labor, delivery and postpartum care FAQ004.
 How to tell when labor begins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/How-to-Tell-When-Labor-Begins.
-Accessed Feb.
-7, 2017.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/How-to-Tell-When-Labor-Begins.
+Accessed Oct.
+21, 2019.

 - Wambach K, et al., eds.
 Anatomy and physiology of lactation.
 In: Breastfeeding and Human Lactation.
 5th ed.
-Sudbury, Mass.: Jones and Bartlett Learning; 2016.
+Jones and Bartlett Learning; 2016.